Poly0n/Process_Capture/README.md

 #  Windows Procces Capture

-As i'm sure all us Windows Users know, Microsoft doesn't care about performance or ease of use these days.
+As i'm sure all us Windows Users know, Microsoft hasn't done well in performance or ease of use these days.
 So I decided to take make a alternative that strives to give users insight into their computer resources and running processes without the slow and janky task manager.
 This app is a work-in-progress.